Sub-Harmonic Control of a Fluxonium Qubit via a Purcell-Protected Flux Line: Conclusion and Outlook

 \section{Conclusion and Outlook}

-In conclusion, we have experimentally demonstrated that a single low-pass filtered flux-control is sufficient to control the state of a fluxonium qubit via sub-harmonically driven multi-photon transitions while at the same time protecting the qubit from thermal-noise-induced relaxation and dephasing.
-We have demonstrated qubit control using sub-harmonic drives ranging from 3- to 11-photon processes, highlighting the strong non-linearity of the fluxonium.
-Using optimized flat-top Gaussian pulses leads to gate fidelities exceeding 99.94\,\% approaching the fidelities achieved via conventional on-resonant driving which are close to the coherence limit of our device.
-By further optimization using closed-loop schemes~\cite{werninghausLeakageReductionFast2021, KochOptimalControl2022} and pre-distorted pulses to correct for signal distortions in the coaxial cable~\cite{rolTimedomainCharacterizationCorrection2020}, we expect that sub-harmonic gates will perform equally to on-resonance gates in the near future.
+In conclusion, we have demonstrated that a single low-pass filtered flux-control line is sufficient to realize universal, high-fidelity control of a fluxonium qubit via sub-harmonically driven multi-photon transitions, while simultaneously suppressing relaxation and dephasing due to control-line noise.
+We have developed a theoretical model for sub-harmonic driving in strongly anharmonic systems that accurately predicts drive-induced frequency shifts and Rabi frequencies.
+The model reveals enhancement of the sub-harmonic Rabi frequency arising from matrix element asymmetries, emphasizing that sub-harmonic control is intrinsically more effective in fluxonium qubits than in weakly anharmonic systems like transmons.
+Experimentally, we have demonstrated qubit control ranging from 3- to 11-photon processes, confirming that sub-harmonic control is particularly effective in fluxonium qubits.
+Using optimized flat-top Gaussian pulses leads to gate fidelities exceeding 99.94\,\% approaching the fidelities achieved via conventional on-resonant driving which are close to the coherence limit of the device.
+By further optimization using closed-loop schemes~\cite{werninghausLeakageReductionFast2021, kochQuantumOptimalControl2022} and pre-distorted pulses to correct for signal distortions in the coaxial cable~\cite{rolTimedomainCharacterizationCorrection2020}, we expect that sub-harmonic gates will perform equally to on-resonance gates in the near future.

-The on-chip integration of reflective low-pass filters directly could mitigate the remaining decay attributed to losses in the flux line segment that connects the chip to the filter.
-Furthermore, the amplitude scaling of the drive- and Rabi frequency imply additional frequency flexibility in the drive scheme.
-At the expense of a pulse length adjustment the actual drive frequency can be altered.
-This could allow for the mitigation of crosstalk that arises due to frequency collisions with other qubits or spurious two-level-systems on bigger chips~\cite{brinkDeviceChallengesTerm2018}.
-In addition, off-resonant driving of neighbouring qubits is further reduced due to the higher-order amplitude dependence of the Rabi frequency compared to on-resonance driving.
-Since sub-harmonic driving through the flux line enables universal single-qubit control including flux biasing through a single noise-protected control channel we expect this drive scheme to present a viable pathway for scalable fast and high-fidelity fluxonium processor.
+The on-chip integration of reflective low-pass filters will mitigate the remaining decay attributed to losses in the flux line segment that connects the chip to the filter.
+Moreover, the strong amplitude dependence of multi-photon transitions offers increased flexibility in choosing the drive frequency, which can be used to mitigate crosstalk~\cite{brinkDeviceChallengesTerm2018}.
+Off-resonant driving of neighboring qubits is further reduced due to the higher-order amplitude dependence of the Rabi frequency compared to on-resonance driving.